19 Apr Mobile App Splash Screens: How To Get It Right?

-What Is A Splash Screen
+What Is A Mobile App Splash Screen

-Let’s start with the definiton of splash screens.
+Let’s start with the definition of splash screens.
 So, what is a splash screen?
 The splash screens are basically app intro screens.
 It is also called a load screen or boot screen and you can easily understand why.
 These splash app screens appear whenever the app is loading or booting.
 It doesn’t have functional elements, just a logo of your brand or an image related to your app.
 Splash screen offers a clue that the app is starting and it is not crashing on launch especially if it takes too long to load.

 What Is The Purpose Of It